-- 4. Rotate the R.A. axis to the position shown in the illustration with the two clutch knobs at the top and the single clutch knob at the bottom.
-Note that the channels line up vertically and that the Dec. lock knob dovetail insets are at the bottom.
-See photo at top of page. - 5.
-During shipment, the Dec. axis lock knobs will be fully screwed into the Dec. axis.
-You will need to back these out (approximately 8+ turns) until the tip is fully retracted. - 6.
-Position the Dec. axis above the R.A. axis (see photo at left), then hook the top of the dovetails of the two axes together and tilt the axis into place while giving a light wiggle so as to properly seat them (shown by arrow "A"). - 7.
-When the Dec. axis is fully seated, hand tighten the two lock knobs.
-You may then use a hex key to give the knobs an extra eighth turn for tightness.
-Do not overtighten. - 8.
-There are two 1/4" counter-bored holes (one on each side)

-on the front of the Dec. axis.
-Insert a 1/4-20 x 5/8" socket head cap screw into each of the holes and tighten.
-These screws provide additional rigidity and security for the heavier capacity of the mount.
-When in public observing locations or when children are present the lock knobs could be loosened by accident.
-This is an optional procedure.
-It is important that you tighten the lock knobs fully before adding these screws, so that the dovetail of the Dec. axis is properly seated.

-- 9. Remove the Dec.
+3. Rotate the R.A. axis to the position shown in the illustration with the two clutches at the top and the single clutch at the bottom.
+Note that the auxiliary cable channels line up vertically and that the Dec. locking knob dovetail insets are at the bottom.

+- 4. During shipment, the Dec. axis lock knobs will be fully screwed into the Dec. axis.
+You will need to back these out (approximately 8+ turns) until the tip is fully retracted (the knob is removed with approximately 21 turns). - 5.
+Position the Dec. axis above the R.A. axis (as illustrated with the image to the left).
+Then hook the top of the dovetails of the two axes together and tilt the axis into place while giving a light wiggle so as to properly seat them (shown by arrow "A"). - 6.
+When the Dec. axis is fully seated, hand tighten the two locking knobs; then use a hex key to give the knobs an extra eighth turn for tightness.
+(Hint: It is not necessary to tighten these knobs as if they were the lug nuts on the wheel of a car.) - 7.
+There are two 1/4" counter-bored holes (one on each side) on the front of the Dec. axis.
+Insert a 1/4-20 x 3/4" socket head cap screw into each of the holes and tighten.
+It is important that you tighten the locking knobs fully before adding these screws, so that the dovetail of the Dec. axis is properly seated.
+These provide additional security and rigidity for the heavier capacity of the mount. - 8.
+Remove the Dec.
 Counterweight Adapter by unscrewing it.
 If it is too tight to turn by hand, you may insert a hex key into one of the two holes at the side of the adapter in order to gain leverage.

-See photo in disassembly procedure below. - 10.
-Reach inside the axis and retrieve the Dec.
+- Reach inside the axis and retrieve the Dec.
 Servo Cable that was inserted into the center of the R.A. axis Cable Router.
-Feed the cable out through the cable port with the sliding cover raised and attach to the Dec. motorbox servo socket.
-Note: Previous version of the mount is shown.
-See photo at right. - 11.
-Once all of your cables are in place, lower the cable port cover and replace the Dec.
-Counterweight Adapter.
-It is not necessary to take great pains to tighten the adapter since it will be tightened as the counterweight shaft is secured. - 12.
-Thread the counterweight shaft into the Dec.
-Counterweight Adapter.
-Ensure that the Delrin washer is in place on the threads of the shaft so that the shaft will be easier to remove later.
+Connect the cable to the connector box as shown in the illustration and tighten the retaining ring. - 10.
+Replace the Dec.
+Counterweight Adapter. - 11.
+Thread the counterweight shaft into the Dec. axis.
+Ensure that the plastic washer is in place on the threads of the shaft so that the shaft will be easier to remove later.